daxpatel2/UnmarkedBanshee/README.md

-### Hello
+### Hello There
-## I'm a Student studying Computer Science!!
+## I'm a Student studying Computer Science at PSU.

-- 🌱 I’m currently learning Swift for iOS development 🤣
+- 🌱 I’m currently learning Java 🤣
 - 🥅 2022 Goals: Contribute more to Open Source projects

 ### Connect with me: